PageDAO/PageDAO-DocSite/community/zombieverse.md

 Credit: @MariaVerde

 d0nim0#6749
-Courageous as he thought it sounded, in retrospect it dawned on Charlie that baiting a starving Orge, the size of a two story building, was beginning to feel like a bad idea.
+Courageous as he thought it sounded, in retrospect it dawned on Charlie that baiting a starving Ogre, the size of a two story building, was beginning to feel like a bad idea.
 As they tumbled out of the far side of the portal, for a moment all was dark.
 It was cold.
 It was silent.

 “Ha!
 We made it!
 We are safe” cheered Chris.
 He picked himself up off Emily who had served as a cushion to his fall, with a sigh of relief.